GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 == Changelog ==

+* 0.1-alpha4
+	* PM threads are now numbered, using a lot less database queries.
+	* Unread Topics will now work in harmony with bbPM.
+	* A strange profile filter error has been resolved.
 * 0.1-alpha3
 	* PM this user links have been added to profiles and post authors
 	* Inbox sizes are configurable in the administration panel (Settings -> bbPM)